ryogrid/articles/skiplist_en.md

 # Explanation of the specifications and design of the on-disk concurrent Skip List created by the author

 ## Background of development
-- In the process of developing RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as author have explained so far, I found that it is very difficult especially to the point where parallel access is supported.
+- In the process of developing RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as author have explained so far, I found that it is very difficult especially to the point where parallel access supporting.
 So, In order to create a Skip List index, I implemented a Skip List container
   - For this reason, the implementation exists in the code base of SamehadaDB, of which author is the main developer
   - [Reference] LevelDB (on-disk KVS), which is also used in Google Chrome and other applications, uses Skip List in its index (on-memory) to improve access efficiency to entry data in memory (not on disk)
 - Therefore, some of the explanations and design in this document may be influenced by the purpose described above